-2. In vivo genetic toxicity study
+2. In vivo mammalian genetic toxicity study

+10 Under Annex VII, Section 8.4., Column 2, an appropriate in vivo mammalian somatic cell genotoxicity study as referred to in Annex IX, point 8.4.4, must be performed in case of a positive result in any of the in vitro studies referred to in Annex VII, Section 8.4.
+The in vivo study must address the concerns raised by the in vitro study results, i.e. the chromosomal aberration concern or the gene mutation concern or both, as appropriate.

-- 7 Under Annex VII Section 8.4., Column 2, further mutagenicity studies must be considered in case of a positive result in an in vitro gene mutation study in bacteria. - 2.1.
-Triggering of the information requirement - Your dossier contains positive results for the in vitro gene mutation study in bacteria (2018) which raise the concern for gene mutation. - 9 Therefore, the information requirement is triggered. - 2.2.
-Assessment of the information provided - 2.2.1.
-No in vivo study provided
+2.1.1 Triggering of the information requirement

+- 11 Your dossier contains positive results for the in vitro gene mutation study in bacteria (1997), 2016) which raise a concern for gene mutation. - 12 Therefore, the information requirement is triggered.

+2.1.2 Information provided

+2.1.2.1 No in vivo study provided

-- The Guidance on IRs and CSA, section R.7.7.6.3 states that following a positive result in an in vitro test, "adequately conducted somatic cell in vivo testing is required to ascertain if this potential can be expressed in vivo.
-In cases where it can be sufficiently deduced that a positive in vitro finding is not relevant for in vivo situations (e.g. due to the effect of the test substances on pH or cell viability, in vitro-specific metabolism: see also Section R.7.7.4.1), or where a clear threshold mechanism coming into play only at high concentrations that will not be reached in vivo has been identified (e.g. damage to non-DNA targets at high concentrations), in vivo testing will not be necessary.". - However, no data from an in vivo somatic cell genotoxicity study is available in the dossier.
-Moreover, you did not provide any considerations explaining that the genotoxic potential of the substance cannot be expressed in vivo, based e.g. on lack of relevance for in vivo situations or the existence of threshold mechanism. - 12 ECHA considers that an appropriate in vivo follow up mutagenicity study is necessary to address the concern identified in vitro.
+- 13 The Guidance on IRs and CSA, Section R.7.7.6.3. states that following a positive result in an in vitro test, "adequately conducted somatic cell in vivo testing is required to ascertain if this potential can be expressed in vivo.
+In cases where it can be sufficiently deduced that a positive in vitro finding is not relevant for in vivo situations (e.g. due to the effect of the test substances on pH or cell viability, in vitro-specific metabolism: see also Section R.7.7.4.1.), or where a clear threshold mechanism coming into play only at high concentrations that will not be reached in vivo has been identified (e.g. damage to non-DNA targets at high concentrations), in vivo testing will not be necessary". - 14 However, no data from an in vivo somatic cell genotoxicity study is available in the dossier.
+Moreover, you did not provide any considerations explaining that the genotoxic potential of the substance cannot be expressed in vivo, based e.g. on lack of relevance for in vivo situations or the existence of threshold mechanism. - 15 ECHA considers that an appropriate in vivo follow up mutagenicity study is necessary to address the concern(s) identified in vitro. - 16 Therefore, the information requirement is not fulfilled. - 17 ECHA considers that an appropriate in vivo follow up genetic toxicity study is necessary to address the concern identified in vitro.

-2.3.
-Test selection
+2.1.3 Test selection